Dan Rutz: Advancing Public Health through Communication Initiatives - Part 2

 This episode continues the discussion with Dan Rutz, who shares his successful 30 year journey through radio and television broadcasting where he was able to develop and use his expertise in communication to advance public health.
 His career path includes success with the Cable News Network (CNN), US Centers for Disease Control and Prevention (CDC), World Health Organization (WHO) as well as his current initiative called My Growing Edge.
-Be sure to listen to episode #21, which is part 1 of the interview.

 In general, Dan says that your decision to pursue a career in public health demonstrates a genuine commitment to a life of service.

 Public health requires a great deal of patience, not only in what you hope to accomplish but also in getting your foot in the door.

 There is value in seeking opportunities at the local level through volunteer engagements and health department opportunities.

 Start by becoming a keen observer of what’s going on around you, and ask yourself why it matters to you (identify your passion).
 He says that when you do that you will begin to ask relevant important questions which will inspire and drive you forward.
 He shared an example from his personal journey to further emphasize this point.

 He recommended volunteering whenever possible and explained how you gain experience and how your efforts impress future employers.
 It gives you an edge over others and helps you fine tune your own interests.

 Its best if you can volunteer as a student but if not then take whatever job you can after school, gain the experience you need, and then move into the job or career position that you really want.
 He says to “develop an escape plan” because life is too short to be stuck in a career field that you’re truly not happy with.

 Remember that you all have something to offer.
 Professional connections and relationships are reciprocal, so think about what you can give or what you have to offer (even as a student) and not just what you can get from the other person or organization.